 In using and releasing health statistics there is a risk of identifying individuals when small numbers of events are presented.
 To address this, the Department of Health asked the National Statistician to produce guidelines for interpreting the National Statistics Code of Practice and associated protocols in handling health statistics, in a way that balances data confidentiality risks with the public interest in the figures.

-The first part of the Review focused on developing guidance for published tables of abortion statistics.
+developing guidance for published tables of abortion statistics

-The second part produced more general guidance on disclosure issues around published tables of health statistics.
+producing general guidance on disclosure issues around published tables of health statistics

-It was drafted with the help of representatives from the Department of Health, Information Centre for Health and Social Care, professionals from Wales, Northern Ireland and Scotland and representatives of the users of health statistics.
+The review was drafted with help from the Department of Health, Health & Social Care Information Centre, professionals from Wales, Northern Ireland and Scotland and users of health statistics.

 There was a public consultation and a quality assurance review of this final guidance, which has received ministerial approval.
 It should be used for all health statistics published for England.

 Download the main guidance and associated technical working papers from this page.
 For the final guidance please see the public consultation and a quality assurance review.